-Opened in 1999, the Phoenix Rail-Trail packs a surprising diversity in its 3.1 miles, passing through woodlands, salt marshes, farms and commercial and residential areas.
-Tree-lined for much of its length, the path provides plenty of shade for a pleasant ride on hot, sunny days.
+Opened in 1999, the Phoenix Bike Trail packs a surprising diversity in its 3.5 miles, passing through woodlands, salt marshes, farms and commercial and residential areas.
+Tree-lined for much of its length, the rail-trail provides plenty of shade for a pleasant ride on hot, sunny days.
 Schoolchildren named the trail after nearby Fort Phoenix, within sight of which the first naval battle of the American Revolution was fought in 1775.

 To reach the Fairhaven trailhead from Interstate 195, take Exit 18 and follow State Route 240 south to US 6 west.
 Follow signs to Fairhaven Center via Washington Street.
 Follow Washington Street east until you reach Main Street, turn left and continue a few blocks to the trailhead at the Ferry Street intersection.

 You can also hop on the trail from Reservation Road where the Mattapoisett Rail Trail currently begins.

 This was a good ride with a hidden surprise at the end.
 In Mattapoisett there is an off road section through the woods.
 This section was rocky and only dirt but was my favorite part.
 There is a bridge not far from the paved road where the wildlife show was amazing.
 The Osprey were catching fish the whole time I was there.
 There were many other types of birds and animals also along the ride.
 It was a fun time.

 Beautiful scenery, very nice trail.
 It does have a few hills and does cross many streets, but otherwise a great ride!